Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Introduction

 \subsection{Context and Motivation}

 Modern industrial, manufacturing, and energy infrastructures are increasingly equipped with large-scale sensing, monitoring, and control systems that continuously generate multimodal data for predictive maintenance and fault diagnosis.
-As these systems evolve into highly automated and interconnected Industry 4.0 environments, the need for reliable, noise-resilient, and imbalance-aware classification models has become critical \cite{lee2015industrial,li2017intelligent}.
-Real-world machine-condition datasets such as Solar Panel Image Dataset (SPID), CWRU Bearing Dataset (CWRUBD), Engine Failure Detection Dataset (EFDD), and Industrial Fault Detection Dataset (IFDD) are well-known for exhibiting severe class imbalance, where fault conditions are significantly underrepresented compared to normal operating states.
-This imbalance leads to biased decision boundaries, poor generalization, and unstable performance in both classical and advanced machine learning (ML) models \cite{chawla2002smote,he2009learning}.
-Edge-deployed systems, including rotating machinery, induction motors, wind turbines, and industrial pumps, often function in noisy environments with signal corruption caused by sensor degradation, electromagnetic interference, environmental disturbances, or hardware faults \cite{qin2019review,zhang2020deep}.
-These conditions encourage evaluating ML models not just in clean settings, but also under quantum-inspired noise models, which simulate worst-case perturbations relevant for developing quantum-sensing, quantum-communication, and post-quantum environments \cite{preskill2018quantum}.
-As a result, understanding how noise impacts classifier stability is critical when constructing robust diagnostic pipelines.
+As these systems evolve into highly automated and interconnected Industry 4.0 environments, the need for reliable, noise-resilient, and imbalance-aware learning frameworks has become increasingly important \cite{lee2015industrial,li2017intelligent}.
+Real-world condition-monitoring datasets, including the Solar Panel Image Dataset (SPID), CWRU Bearing Dataset (CWRUBD), Engine Failure Detection Dataset (EFDD), and Industrial Fault Detection Dataset (IFDD), often exhibit severe class imbalance, with fault conditions significantly underrepresented relative to normal operating states.
+Such an imbalance can lead to biased decision boundaries, poor minority-class representation, and reduced classification performance across both classical and advanced machine-learning (ML) models \cite{chawla2002smote,he2009learning}.